Welcome

 Germany and Hungary: Bilateral relations

 Germany and Hungary’s economies are closely interlinked.
-Germany is Hungary’s main trading partner, accounting for approximately 27% of trade volume, and Hungary is likewise one of Germany’s major trading partners.
-Some 3000 German companies are present in Hungary.
+Germany is Hungary’s main trading partner by far, accounting for approximately 24% of imports and 27% of exports, followed respectively by China with 7% of imports, and Italy with 6% of exports.
 The German-Hungarian Chamber of Industry and Commerce (DUIHK) in Budapest represents the interests of more than 900 member companies.
-Germany Trade and Invest also has an office in the country.
+Some 3000 German companies are active in Hungary.
+According to the country’s statistics, around 300,000 Hungarians work for German companies.
+These generate approximately one sixth of Hungary’s GDP.

 The German language plays a key role in Hungary.
 In the field of higher education, there is a centuries-old tradition of German-Hungarian cooperation.
+Currently 566 higher education cooperation projects are under way.
 Andrássy University Budapest is the only university outside the German-speaking countries that operates entirely in German.
 It is regarded as one of Hungary’s universities of excellence.

 Keywords